WesleyAC/notebook/entries/1616230179-CST-limits-of-science.md

 # The Limits of Science

-As Science becomes one of the dominant religions of our age, it's useful to take inventory of the kinds of questions it is fundamentally unable to answer.

 ## Consciousness and Subjective Experience

 I believe that it is fundamentally impossible to conclusively answer questions about the nature of consciousness and subjective experience